gilcu2/music_metadata/doc/presentation.md

 - Linting: scalafix, sonarqube
 - Testing: Integration tests again a production DB, scalability test
-- Set minimum test code coverage
+- Set minimum test code coverage and improve coverage
 - Implement a CHANGELOG file that keep track of all changes to the project
 - Versioning: Track the development states (semantic versioning)
 - Releasing: Track published states